On the energy budget of starquake-induced repeating fast radio bursts

 \subsection{Magnetic energy released of starquake}

-Within the magnetar scenario, the magnetic energy can be released from the crust into the magnetosphere when the pressure induced by the internal magnetic field exceeds a threshold stress.
-The magnetic energy dominates the crustal deformation energy if the magnetic field strength $B>B_\mu=(4\pi\mu)^{1/2}=5.6\times10^{15}\,\rm G$, where $\mu\approx2.5\times10^{30}\,\rm erg\,cm^{-3}$ is the shear modulus of the crust \citep{1995MNRAS.275..255T}.
+Within the magnetar scenario, the magnetic energy can be released from the crust (and possibly even from the interior of the crust) into the magnetosphere, when the pressure induced by the internal magnetic field exceeds a threshold stress.
+The magnetic energy dominates the crustal deformation energy if the magnetic field strength $B>B_\mu=(4\pi\mu)^{1/2}=5.6\times10^{15}\,\rm G$.
 Suppose the magnetic field is deformed away from magnetostatic equilibrium by an amount of $\delta B$.
-In that case, the elastic stress suddenly balances the Maxwell stress, i.e., $\mu\epsilon\simeq B\delta B/(4\pi)$, where $\epsilon$ is the strain of the crust.
-The largest yield strain of the crust is $\sim10^{-4}-10^{-2}$.
+In that case, the elastic stress suddenly balances the Maxwell stress, i.e., $\mu\epsilon\simeq B\delta B/(4\pi)$.
+The largest yield strain of the crust is estimated as $\sim10^{-4}-10^{-2}$.
 The effect of ohmic decay is neglected for young magnetars.

 During the sudden crustal motion and starquake, an Alfv\'en wave packet is launched from the surface, and the wave vector is not exactly parallel to the field line and there is a non-zero electric current along the magnetic field lines \citep{2020MNRAS.494.2385K}.
 The wave can become quite nonlinear and get ejected from the magnetosphere, if the wave packet propagates to a height in which total energy is greater than the magnetospheric energy \citep{2022ApJ...933..174Y,2023MNRAS.524.6024S}.
 The ejecta pushes open the magnetic field lines and forms an electric current sheet connected back to the closed zone.
 Magnetic reconnection can occur at the current sheets and then induce some X-ray burst counterparts.
 The magnetic energy release is \be